 The purpose of a household budget is to summarize what you earn against what you spend to help you plan for long and short-term goals.
 Using a budgeting spreadsheet can help make your financial health a priority by keeping spending in check and savings on the rise!

-This Excel template can help you track your monthly budget by income and expenses, including housing, loans, and more.
+Prefer to do things yourself?
+This Excel template can help you track your monthly budget by income and expenses.
 Input your costs and income, and any difference is calculated automatically so you can avoid shortfalls or make plans for any projected surpluses.
 Compare projected costs with actual costs to hone your budgeting skills over time.

 Tip: Track monthly expenses

 Utilities, credit cards, and insurance are billed monthly, so the easiest way to keep an eye on expenses is to determine how much you spend on a monthly basis.